cyclic-software/docs/docs/overview/build.md

 To have cyclic run `npm run build` in the `frontend` directory, configure "Root Path" as `/frontend`.

 #### **Output Path**
 The contents of the _Output Path_ are bundled for deployment.
-For example if at the end of the above build, a build directory is generated inside `/frontend`:
+For example, if a build directory is generated inside `/frontend` at the end of the above build:
 ```
 ├──/frontend
 |   ├── build